BACK

 Within only a couple of weeks, the new dormer and upper level remodel was framed, sheathed, and reroofed with new skylights.
 Along the back of the home, the added upper level space is hard to miss, with all new windows set to become an excellent source of natural light and welcome component of each new room.

-Along the side of the house, the design shifts from cute Cape cod to modern dormer, the transition between eventually being marked with vertical siding and a trim band to be installed much later.
+Along the side of the house, the design will shift from cute Cape Cod to a modern dormer, that transition eventually being marked with vertical siding and a trim band.